-The Willamette University Standards of Conduct and the rights and responsibilities process apply to all University undergraduate and graduate students and student organizations.¹ The term “student” throughout the rights and responsibilities process and the Standards of Conduct shall refer to an individual student or student organization.
+The Willamette University Standards of Conduct and Rights and Responsibilities processes apply to all university undergraduate and graduate students and student organizations.¹ The term “student” throughout the Rights and Responsibilities processes and the Standards of Conduct shall refer to an individual student or student organization.

 “Student(s)” includes persons enrolled in credit or non-credit courses or educational programs offered through Willamette University.
 Student status, for purposes of enforcement of the Standards of Conduct, continues whether or not the University is in session and includes persons who were enrolled during the immediately preceding semester, who are not officially enrolled for a particular semester but have a continuing relationship with Willamette University, or who have been notified of their acceptance for admission.